Catherine the Great

 Experience the magnificence of Imperial Russia with this exhibition of paintings, sculpture, furniture, gems, and decorative arts, including the dazzling 18th century Coronation Coach.
 Never before seen together in North America, these treasures will speak volumes about the power of culture and the culture of power.

 Cupid Untying the Girdle of Venus, 1788.

 © The State Hermitage Museum, St. Petersburg, 2005.

 The Romanov Coronation Coach, first quarter 18th century.

 Oak, ash, beech and walnut, silver, iron,copper, bronze, steel, glass, leather, silk, cloth, gilt.

 © The State Hermitage Museum, 2005.

 Additional support has been provided by

-Organized by the Art Gallery of Ontario, Toronto, the Montreal Museum of Fine Arts, The State Hermitage Museum in association with The Hermitage Museum Foundation of Canada.
+The Art Gallery of Ontario, Toronto, The Montreal Museum of Fine Arts, The State Hermitage Museum in association with The Hermitage Museum Foundation of Canada.